 GROWTH POTENTIAL

+This is a terrific territory with new products being introduced and a great account base.
+A motivated owner should be able to increase sales if they put in the time and effort to grow the business.
 Nearly every route has growth potential both within the current accounts or by adding new customers to the route.
 The route owner can work with current accounts and company managers to maximize sales volume.
-New accounts such as independent grocery stores, restaurants, schools, hospitals and other accounts could potentially be added to the business as well.
+New accounts such as independent grocery stores could potentially be added to the business as well.
 The company sales managers do provide support with these growth efforts.

 FINANCING